 We have some delicious recipes for sweet snacks and savory ones.
 You will surely love these healthy recipes; they are all gluten-free.

-Indulge in a scrumptious, mini blueberry muffin, only 69 calories, and ready in under 25 minutes!
+Indulge in a delicious mini blueberry muffin, which has only 69 calories and is ready in under 25 minutes!

 📋 Recipe